SamuilDichev/Least-Common-Multiple/README.md

 # Least-Common-Multiple
-Created during my first year of univeristy, does not reflect current programming ability.
+Created during my first year of Bachelor's degree, does not reflect current programming ability.